paypal/paypal-ios/Integration_Guides/PAYPAL_CHECKOUT_INTEGRATION_GUIDE.md

 > The Client ID authenticates your account with PayPal and identifies your app while the Client Secret authorizes your app.
 Keep the Client Secret safe and don’t share it.

-In addition to integrating with the client-side SDK, you will also need a server-side API to complete the integration tasks that are not client safe.
+In addition to integrating with the client-side SDK, you will also need a server-side API to complete the integration tasks that are not client-safe.
 Each of the integration steps below will clearly define where you need to complete the step (app-side or server-side).

 # PayPal Checkout Overview